mgroupntua/Constitutive/README.md

 4. thermal problems

 #### Model General properties
-Classes of the Msolve Constitutive porject are also used to assign general model properites:
+Classes of the Msolve Constitutive project are also used to assign general model properites:
 1. for dynamic analysis
 2. steady state thermal problems